A-L fan in distant glimpses of City action

 Resourceful Melbourne City and Central Coast fans have done their best to get glimpses of the A-League encounter between their clubs in Gosford.

-One determined Melbourne City fan got distant glimpses of his heroes, as his team participated in the first A-League game played behind closed doors.
+One determined Melbourne City fan got distant glimpses of his heroes and was thanked by them later, as his team participated in the first A-League game played behind closed doors.

 With the public denied access to the ground because of FFA rules imposed due to the coronavirus, only essential staff witnessed the game at Central Coast Stadium.